 You can install any flavor of Windows (XP, ME, 9x, 3.1, 3,0, NT, etc), DOS or Linux as long as the CPU and memory requirements for the choice OS are installed.

 Windows 98SE was chosen for this reason as well as the availability of drivers for the device.
-All built-in features like sound, modem are functional under Win98SE.
+Under Win98SE, all built-in features like sound and modem, are functional.

-The device is now in the kitchen to access online recipes, news, etc... as well as for other PC use...all in a sleek, compact (6" x 11" tilting base) case and a 10" LCD screen!!!
+The device is now in the kitchen to access online recipes, news, etc... as well as for other PC use.

 by PalmOne

-The company acquired full rights to the trademark, "Palm" also in May 2005 and since then, had been known simply as, Palm, Inc.
+The company acquired full rights to the trademark, "Palm" also in May 2005 and has since been known simply as, Palm, Inc.

-Although, lacking a phone & camera capabilities like their Treo series, the LifeDrive tried to answer some of the needs of mobile computer users who don't like lugging their notebook PCs.
-Casual -as well as professional - photographers would find the device a gem.
+Although, lacking phone and camera capabilities like their Treo series, the LifeDrive tried to answer some of the needs of mobile computer users who don't like lugging their notebook PCs.
+Casual or professional photographers would find the device a gem.

 Pictures taken using digital cameras or cell phones with built-in cameras - with their paltry viewing screens - can be transferred wired or wirelessly to the LifeDrive for better viewing (the LifeDrive has a screen size of approx. 4 inches, TFT, 16-bit color at 320 x 480 resolution).
 And, with its built-in 4GB hard-drive, storage should not be a short-term problem.